Nera26/pokerhub/docs/leaderboard.md

 ## Expected hardware

-A 5‑vCPU / 10 GiB RAM VM (Intel Xeon Platinum 8370C) processed a synthetic dataset of ~3 000 events (100 per day for 30 days) in well under one second, leaving ample headroom for much larger inputs while staying below the 30‑minute goal.
+A 5‑vCPU / 10 GiB RAM VM (Intel Xeon Platinum 8370C) processed a synthetic dataset of ~6 000 events (200 per day for 30 days) in well under one second, leaving ample headroom for much larger inputs while staying below the 30‑minute goal.

 ## Benchmark

-To generate a fresh 30‑day synthetic dataset and verify rebuild performance against the incremental model, run:
+To generate a fresh month of synthetic events and verify rebuild performance against the incremental model, run:

 ```bash
 npm run --workspace backend benchmark:leaderboard
 ```

+This seeds 30 days of data (~6 000 sessions across 50 players) into
+`storage/events/`, triggers a leaderboard rebuild, and logs runtime and memory usage.
 The script fails if rebuilding takes longer than 30 minutes or if the resulting leaderboard differs from the incremental calculation.